phel-lang/phel-lang/doc/content/documentation/getting-started.md

 ### With a PHP Server

 The file `index.php` will be executed by the PHP Server.
-It initializes the Phel Runtime and loads the namespace from `boot.phel` file, we described above to start the application.
+It initializes the Phel Runtime and loads the namespace from `boot.phel` file, described above to start the application.

 ```php
 // src/index.php